EpsilonSolutions/netscaler-command-reference/docs/ns/ns-timeout/ns-timeout.md

 Default value: 120

 <b>client</b>
 Client idle timeout (in seconds).
 If zero, the service-type default value is taken when service is created.

 <b>server</b>
 Server idle timeout (in seconds).
-If zero, the service-type default is taken when service is created.
+If zero, the service-type default value is taken when service is created.

 <b>httpClient</b>
 HTTP client idle timeout (in seconds)